When someone dies

 Some may be familiar with the process already, whilst others will be encountering this for the first time.
-Either way, there are going many decisions to make, and certain procedures to understand.
+Either way, there are going to be many decisions to make, and certain procedures to understand.

 William Watson will take time to explain all these procedures to you in a clear unfussy fashion, advising and supporting you every step of the way.

 What does it cost?